mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ```

 ```
-Certain scams are regular favourites, used frequently.
+Certain scams are regular favorites, used frequently.
 One is to pose as an inspector employed by some merchant line or consulting firm (or, on one notable occasion, as a member of the IISS security branch), deadheading his way from one system to another under